Martinair Flight 495

-Martinair Flight 495 was a McDonnell Douglas DC-10 operated by Dutch airline Martinair, that crash-landed in severe weather conditions at Faro Airport, Portugal on 21 December 1992.
+Martinair Flight 495 was a McDonnell Douglas DC-10 operated by Dutch airline Martinair that crash-landed in severe weather conditions at Faro Airport, Portugal on 21 December 1992.
 The aircraft carried 13 crew members and 327 passengers, mainly holidaymakers from the Netherlands.
 The crash killed 54 passengers and 2 crew members; 106 of the other occupants were badly injured.

 Background

 Aircraft

 The aircraft involved was a McDonnell Douglas DC-10-30CF, registered as PH-MBN, which was built in 1975 carrying the serial number 46924.
-It had logged 61543 airframe hours in 14615 takeoff and landing cycles.
-It was also powered by three General Electric CF6-50C engines.
+It had logged 61,543 airframe hours in 14,615 takeoff and landing cycles.
+It was powered by three General Electric CF6-50C engines.
 The aircraft was named Anthony Ruys in honour of one of Martinair's former commissioners.

 Crew

 The captain was 56-year-old H. Willem van Staveren, who had been with Martinair since January 1968.
 He was a DC-10 flight instructor with a total of 14,441 flight hours.
 He previously served in the Royal Netherlands Navy from 1962 to 1966 and had worked for Schreiner Airways from 1966 to 1968.

 The first officer was 31-year-old Ronald J. H. Clemenkowff.
 He had been with Martinair for three years with 2,288 flight hours, 1,787 of them on the DC-10.

 The flight engineer was 29-year-old Gary W. Glans, who had been with Martinair for only eight months.
 He had worked for both Canadian Airlines and Swissair from 1988 to 1992.
 Glans had a total of 7,540 flight hours, including 1,700 hours on the DC-10.

 All three pilots survived the crash.